treeform/vmath/README.md

 ## **proc** `*`

-Multiply the quaternion by a vector
+Multiply the quaternion by a vector.

 ```nim
 proc `*`(q: Quat; v: Vec3): Vec3